vulkano-rs/vulkano-www/content/guide/windowing/swapchain_creation.md

 };
 ```

-Next, we are going to enumerate all devices and filter them by supported extensions:
+Next, we are going to enumerate all the devices and filter them by supported extensions:

 ```rust
 use vulkano::device::physical::{PhysicalDevice, PhysicalDeviceType};